 You can convince yourself of the falsity of the State Department claim very easily.
 You will recall that you personally appointed a board to screen State Department employees for the purpose of weeding out fellow travellers – men whom the board considered dangerous to the security of this Nation.
 Your board did a painstaking job and named hundreds which had been listed as dangerous to the security of the Nation, because of communistic connections.

 While the records are not available to me, I know absolutely of one group of approximately 300 certified to the Secretary for discharge because of communism.
 He actually only discharged approximately 80.
 I understand that this was done after lengthy consultation with the now-convicted traitor, Alger Hiss.
-I would suggest, therefore, Mr. President, that you simply pick up your phone and ask Mr. Acheson how many of those whom your board had labeled as dangerous Communists he failed to discharge.
+I would suggest, therefore, Mr President, that you simply pick up your phone and ask Mr Acheson how many of those whom your board had labelled as dangerous Communists he failed to discharge.

 The day the House Un-American Activities Committee exposed Alger Hiss as an important link in an international Communist spy ring, you signed an order forbidding the State Department’s giving any information in regard to the disloyalty or the communistic connections of anyone in that Department to the Congress.
 Despite this State Department black-out, we have been able to compile a list of 57 Communists in the State Department…

 I believe the following is the minimum which can be expected of you in this case.